Great Sound: Islands

 Numerous islands lie within the Great Sound, most of them on the southeastern side of it, including Darrell's Island, Hawkins Island, Hinson's Island, Long Island, Marshall's Island, and Watling Island.
-Most of these were obtained by the Royal Navy during the 19th Century and used for various naval purposes.
-Several were used by the army during the Second Boer War for a prisoner-of-war camp (Agar's Island was used by the army as a munitions depot).
+Most of these were obtained by the Royal Navy during the nineteenth century and used for various naval purposes.
+Several were used by the army during the Second Boer War for a prisoner-of-war camp; Agar's Island was used by the army at this time as a munitions depot.

 History

-During the Second World War Great Sound was the location several military installations:
+During the Second World War, Great Sound was the location several military installations: